 Mr. Freeman has experience in commercial and complex matters involving consumer fraud, real property, franchise agreements, business torts, the Uniform Commercial Code and other issues related to business and contractual disputes.
 A member of the firm’s discovery practice group, Lloyd is extremely knowledgeable in the areas of civil procedure both on the state and federal levels.
 Particularly, Lloyd has extensive experience managing electronic discovery for complex matters.

 Mr. Freeman has also litigated a number of tort and contract matters involving governmental entities.
 He is well-versed in the New Jersey Open Public Records Act and has represented both public agencies and private entities in this regard.

 Prior to joining the firm, Lloyd served as an intern to the Honorable Jerome B. Simandle, Chief U.S.D.J, and as an extern to the Honorable Joseph E. Irenas, S.U.S.D.J., both of the District of New Jersey.
-At the firm, Lloyd serves as a member of the Hiring Committee, Associate Practice Development Committee, Diversity Committee, Chairman of the firm's affinity group L.E.A.D. ("Lawyers Encouraging Archer's Diversity"), and coordinates the Rutgers Law School Diversity Scholarship Program.
+At the firm, Lloyd serves as a member of the Hiring Committee, Diversity Committee, Chairman of the firm's affinity group L.E.A.D. ("Lawyers Encouraging Archer's Diversity"), and coordinates the Rutgers Law School Diversity Scholarship Program.

 New Jersey Supreme Court Civil Practice Committee (Member)

 *No aspect of this communication has been approved by the Supreme Court of New Jersey.
 Further information about methodologies for rating or selecting attorneys is available on our website's Award Methodology page.